-Our range of J Bearings were designed and developed for the BP Greater Plutonia project off Angola in 2005 for deep subsea applications.
+Our range of J Bearings were developed for the BP Greater Plutonia project off Angola in 2005 for deep subsea applications.

 We also supply PTFE plain and dimpled inserts to leading manufacturers of pot bearings for road and bridge applications.

 Timber Skid Shoes Fluoroglide® FL914

 Our range of Fluoroglide® timber skid shoes are manufactured from Green Heart timber sourced from British Guyana.
 The timber is graded to HS grade as defined on BS5756:2007 by suitably qualified graders with no wane permitted.

 Typical properties for Fluoroglide® FL914 Green heart timber:

 - Compression parallel ton grain-23.0 N/mm2

 - Perpendicular to grain when fully supported- Min 10.6N/mm2

 Fluoroglide® PTFE slide bearings are implemented to solve problems of a structure that moves as a result of thermal, seismic or differential force.
 PTFE Slide bearings operate at high loads and low speeds, and it is under these conditions that the self-lubricating properties of Fluorinoid® PTFE are at a maximum.